lakshithaonline/lakshithaonline/README.md

 ---

-- 🌱 **Exploring New Skills In:** Data Mining, Warehousing, and Data Visualization.
+- 🌱 **Exploring New Skills In:** Machine Learning, Data Warehousing & Visualization, Vision-Based Learning

 - 👯 **Looking to Collaborate On:** Full-stack applications, machine learning integrations, and advanced data-driven projects.